Every now and then, the thriller/survival genre puts out a movie that would scare people enough to completely abandon a favorite leisure activity.

 Both of them keep fighting with the bear, getting injured in the process.
 Then, Jen’s bear spray works and gets the bear off their back for a while.

-Even after that, the bear returns and, this time, succeeds in attacking Alex.
+Even after that, the bear returns and, this time, succeed in attacking Alex.
 When Jen realizes that she can’t help him, she decides to flee.

-The writer-director, Adam MacDonald, was first struck by this idea when camping with his wife.
+The writer-director, Adam MacDonald, was first struck by this idea of a bear attack when camping with his wife.

 He heard a noise coming from outside the tent, which sparked the idea for the movie script.